Academic Lead - Miss Kate Moorhead

 - Developed their knowledge of the disciplines necessary to being a writer – observation, keeping notebooks, writing in drafts, reading as a writer, and submitting to deadlines.

-- Learnt how to be analytical – why do you like or dislike something in somebody’s writing?
+- Have learnt how to be analytical – why do you like or dislike something in somebody’s writing?
 What is the problem with the writing?
 How might it be fixed?
 Why does it work if you like it?

 Details of field trips will be confirmed shortly.